 Better Air Quality has over 20 years experience in the Commercial Air Duct Cleaning Business In Long Island as well as New York City.
-We are licensed and insured and have been improving air quality for residents and commercial businesses with great success.
-Better Air Quality complies with OSHA (Occupational Safety and Health Administration) standards for safety and is a member of the NADCA (National Air Duct Cleaners Association).
+Better Air Quality is licensed and insured and are the leading Air Duct Cleaning Service for residents and commercial businesses on Long Island, New York.
+Better Air Quality is in compliance with OSHA (Occupational Safety and Health Administration) standards for safety and is a member of the NADCA (National Air Duct Cleaners Association).
 We use only the best EPA (Environmental Protection Agency) registered products to protect human health and the environment.
-Better Air Quality is a fully certified duct cleaning company that has been serving the areas of the Bronx, Brooklyn, Queens, New York City and Long Island (Nassau and Suffolk Counties).
+With Better Air Quality we understand quality matters and we are fully certified duct cleaning company that has been serving the areas of the Bronx, Brooklyn, Queens, New York City and Long Island (Nassau and Suffolk Counties).

 More than half of our schools experience challenges associated with poor quality of indoor-air.
 Unhygienic air ducts and HVAC equipment in schools are dangerous to the health of both students and teachers.